egovernment/eregistrations/documentation/sections.md

 ###View customization###

 Ok, so you can render forms seemlesly with sections.
 But what if you have a very custom form in a view and sections just will not render it?
-You will need to tweak `toDOMForm` method of the section you want to customize.
+You will need to tweak `toDOMForm` or `toDOMFieldset` method of the section you want to customize.
 In an extreme situation you can overwrite it completely in `view/dbjs`.
 This way you can create completely custom markup.
 There is more subtle solution available if you don't need to rewrite everything and your section extends `FormSection`.
-You may call your section's super class `toDOMForm` and pass to it an object as a last argument.
+You may call your section's super class `toDOMForm` or `toDOMFieldset` and pass to it an object as a last argument.
 This object must have a property called `customize` which is a function.
 Let's see an example:

 ```javascript
 var db = require('mano').db;